RyanCCollins/ios-interview/iOS Dry Interview.md

 As I stated, Udacity is one place that I would love to work.
 I think that their vision is incredible and I am so excited by their work.
 [Here is a link to a job posting](https://jobs.lever.co/udacity/df7fbc8c-c7c9-4cb3-b1de-7d169521da15) that I may consider.

+Here are the responsibilities laid out in the posting.

+RESPONSIBILITIES

+Building out a classroom framework that lets our students switch between hundreds of videos, quizzes, and programming environments without ever reloading the page
+Rolling out a new style framework for our whole site Versatile ways to grade student submissions, including everything from simple answers to large, multi-file projects and exams that adjust their difficulty to students’ performance
+Find ways to incorporate the best new technologies into our stack, and the bulk of the work we do revolves around building new features (rather than iterating on old ones)
+WHAT WE’RE LOOKING FOR

+Experience with object-oriented design
+Knowledge, or willingness and ability to become fluent in Python, Functional JavaScript, and client-side MVC Opinions about the right way to do things that you aren’t afraid to defend User-centric mentality/passionate about building products with great user experience
 ### Questions Asked
 Question 1 - What have you learned recently about iOS development?
 How did you learn it?
 Has it changed your approach to building apps?